 All banks, however, matter for financial stability, and regional banks are no exception.
 Following the recent financial crisis, the Dodd-Frank Wall Street Reform and Consumer Protection Act was enacted with the overarching goal of addressing the sources of the financial crisis—regulatory gaps and the shadow banking sector.
-The Cleveland Federal Reserve in particular adopted a practice to fill those regulatory gaps by adjusting the manner in which it supervises financial institutions.
+The Cleveland Federal Reserve in particular adopted the practice of filling those regulatory gaps by adjusting the manner in which it supervises financial institutions.
 In it, banking organizations are assigned to tiers based upon their size, complexity, and riskiness.

 The Cleveland Federal Reserve first talked about this approach in 2009, as discussions regarding regulatory reform were taking place.
 This type of approach is now reflected in the Dodd-Frank Act, under which larger organizations are subject to much stricter regulatory guidelines, supervision, and expectations than smaller organizations.

 What the new approach means for RBOs is still being hammered out, but the Federal Reserve is already focusing on "right-sizing" supervision and not pushing down expectations from the larger organizations.
-At the same time, supervisory expectations have and will continue to evolve for regional banks.
+At the same time, supervisory expectations for regional banks will continue to evolve.
 The challenge is to ensure that regulatory expectations and supervisory approaches within the regional banking tier remain reflective of the size, complexity, and riskiness of those organizations.

 Knowing what it does about the regulatory environment that RBOs are faced with, the Cleveland Federal Reserve’s approach to understanding this banking sector has focused on answering three questions.
 First, what impact do RBOs have on the regional economy?
 Second, what factors affect the health of these banks?
 Third, and most importantly, what role does this segment of banks play in financial stability?